epeolatry/epeolatory_in/testimonials/index.md

 (Author of House Boy)***

 ___

+"Having a sharp eye to pick errors and renovate sentences to provide thoughtful writing options throughout, Falguni is a blessing for all  writers and authors.
+Her suggestions are like treasure that authors must not miss before finalizing their scripts or writeups.
+Highly recommend her services.
+Thank you for being there, Falguni.
+Glad that I found you!"

+***- Kanika Verma
+(Author of Five Golden Stories | Joy of Traditional Tales)***

+___

 <img src="https://github.com/epeolatry/epeolatory_in/blob/master/images/pages/Harit-Ratna.jpg?raw=true" style="text-align: center" alt="Harit-Ratna" width="100px"/>
 "Falguni has been a delight to work with.
 She is highly knowledgeable about the intricacies of editing and she is extremely dedicated to her job.
 She is a fast learner and she was able to pick up abstract philosophical concepts very quickly.
 Her attention to detail is a key trait that helped in producing this book to desired quality standards.
 Most significantly, she respects the author’s voice and focuses on maintaining the purity of the vision."